fread-ink/ebook-paginator/README.md

 # Usage without npm

-If you don't need the CSS pre-processing then you don't need `npm` nor `browserify` or any build tool.
+If you don't need the CSS pre-processing then you don't need `npm` nor `browserify` nor any build tool.
 You can simply load `script.js` directly in your browser.

 # Quirks and limitations